afondiel/afondiel.github.io/_pages/resume.md

 - Documentation of the functional requirement of the tool
 - Implementation of BSW module in C programming
 - Documentation of the user manual of the tool
-- *Environment: Automotive, Perl, C, CAPL , XML, CAN, FlexRay,CANalyzer, BUSMASTER, AURIX Tricore, AUTOSAR, ISO26262, OSEK, Inverter, eSC*
+<p><em>Environment: Automotive, Perl, C, CAPL , XML, CAN, FlexRay, CANalyzer, BUSMASTER, AURIX Tricore, AUTOSAR, ISO26262, OSEK, Inverter, eSC</em></p>

 ## **EDUCATION**